 “on trial for what might be called for want of a better name: the Dumb-bell Murder.
 It was so dumb!”

-But the American public was absolutely fascinated with the case, even more so after photographer Thomas Howard snuck a camera–hidden on his ankle–into Ruth Snyder’s execution, and managed to snap the first the first photograph of an execution by electric chair.
+But the American public was absolutely fascinated with the case.
+Especially after photographer Thomas Howard snuck a camera–hidden on his ankle–into Ruth Snyder’s execution, and managed to snap the first ever photograph of an execution by electric chair.

 No Takers for Double Indemnity

 When Cain first peddled his Double Indemnity story around Hollywood in 1935, before serializing it in Liberty Magazine the following year, MGM and most of the other major studios expressed interest.
 But one word from Joseph Breen in the Production Code Administration office, and all excitement for the story dropped.